We hope you find our recommendation useful. Just so you know we may collect a small commission from links on this page.

 But considering it’s priced lower than the STIGA it should definitely be considered for players that are stepping up from the cheap <$30 paddle that want to develop an all-round game.

 Want more options?
-Check out our best ping pong paddle reviews.
+Check out our best ping pong paddle reviews or best ping pong paddles for beginners.

 So there you have it, we hope our review of the STIGA Pro Carbon helps you make a decision whether it’s the right paddle for you.